 If you plan your career you’re more likely to succeed

-That sounds crazy doesn’t it?
+That sounds crazy, doesn’t it?
 Make a plan, to plan your career.
 But it’s not really.
 3Plus research shows that many women fall behind their male colleagues by failing to create an overall career strategy and then a plan for their careers.
-We plan vacations, our social lives and menus in the minutest detail, and largely leave little to chance.
-We put our cars in for an annual service and go to the dentist and doctor for regular check ups.
+We plan vacations, our social lives, and menus in the minutest detail, and largely leave little to chance.
+We put our cars in for an annual service and go to the dentist and doctor for regular smears and mammograms.
 We go to the hairdressers and some at the more luxurious end have mani-peds, and even massages on a regular basis.

-So it makes sense if this is you to [Tweet “put planning your career into your busy schedule.”]
+So it makes sense if you fall into that category, to schedule planning your career in your busy schedule.
 We are so busy, we have to make a plan to plan!